Brian Dowling (American football): Professional career

 Dowling was selected by the Minnesota Vikings in the 11th round (277th overall) of the 1969 NFL draft.
 He was tried at 3 different positions (mostly at running back) during training camp.
 He was waived on September 6.
 After being cut, he played for the Bridgeport Jets of the Atlantic Coast Football League.

 On February 9, 1970, he was signed by the New England Patriots.
-He spent two seasons on the taxi squad.
+He spent two seasons on the practice squad.
 In 1972, he was the backup behind Jim Plunkett, playing enough to complete 29 of 54 passes (53.7%) for 2 touchdowns and one interception.
-In 1973, he remained as a reserve player behind Plunkett and didn't record any stat.
+In 1973, he remained as a reserve player behind Plunkett and didn't record any stats.
 He was released on August 14, 1974.

 On June 28, 1974, he was signed by the New York Stars of the World Football League, becoming one of the first NFL players to join the new league.
 After the thirteenth game of the season, the team was relocated and renamed as the Charlotte Hornets.
 He was the third-string quarterback behind Tom Sherman and Gary Danielson.
 He registered 14-of-38 completions (36.8%) for 140 yards, one touchdown and 5 interceptions.

 In 1975, he was the backup behind Sherman, tallying 30-of-55 completions (54.5%) for 383 yards, one touchdown and 6 interceptions.
 The league ceased operations 12 weeks into the regular season on October 22.

 On February 12, 1976, he was signed by the Toronto Argonauts of the Canadian Football League.
 He was released on July 12.

 On April 11, 1977, he was signed as a free agent by the Washington Redskins.
 On September 9, he was released after the team opted to keep only 2 quarterbacks.
 On November 14, he was signed by the Green Bay Packers to provide depth after starter Lynn Dickey suffered a broken leg.
 He was cut on July 5, 1978.

 On July 10, 1978, he was signed by the Los Angeles Rams, reuniting with George Allen who was also his head coach with the Redskins.
 He was released on August 22.